bithumb-network/WebAssemblyStudio/templates/hello_world_rust/README.md

-# "Hello, World!"
-Rust Project
+# BithumbChain Rust WebAssembly Contract Project

 This is a sample Rust project which uses the [`wasm_bindgen` crate][crate] to enable richer interactions between Rust and JS such as communicating with